-This post will be short and sweet –a blogger rate card for 2018 with updated sponsored blog post rates to show our readers how much bloggers make and what to charge for sponsored content on their own blog, based on our experience.
+This post will be short and sweet –a blogger rate card for 2024 with updated sponsored blog post rates to show our readers how much bloggers make and what to charge for sponsored content on their own blog, based on my experience.

-And then I’ll shine you on with an email template we use to negotiate sponsored blog post rates with brands and SEO companies at the end of the article.
+I’ll also share the email template we use to negotiate sponsored blog post rates with brands and SEO companies at the end of the article.

 How Much to Charge for Sponsored Content